giorgiobasile/prefect-planetary-computer/README.md

 #### Computing Dask Collections

-Support Dask collection computations(e.g. Dask DataFrame) from within a Prefect task.
-This is achieved by using the credentials block to create a Dask Gateway cluster from within a Prefect task.
+Dask collection computations, such as Dask DataFrames, can be supported from within a Prefect task by creating a Dask Gateway cluster using the credentials block within the main flow or task itself.

 ```python